 Texas Gov. Greg Abbott Signs New NIL Bill Into Law

-Gov. Greg Abbott signed a bill into law on Thursday morning that will dramatically alter NIL regulations in the Lone Star State, and the Texas Longhorns best take notice.
+Gov. Greg Abbott signed a bill into law on Thursday morning that will dramatically alter NIL regulations in the Lone Star State, and the Texas A&M Aggies best take notice.

 According to Nick Schultz of On3, HB126 will allow colleges to directly pay athletes, putting Texas in line with the recent House v.
 NCAA settlement.
 It will also allow high school athletes age 17 or over to sign NIL deals, whereas only collegiate athletes could previously.